Elvisthegreat/perfect-world/README.md

 3.Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard Open Git Bash <br>
 4.Change the current working directory to the one where you want the cloned directory <br>
-5.Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) <br>
+5.Type git clone and paste the URL from the clipboard <br>
 6.Press Enter to create your local clone. <br>

 # Acknowledgements